pkiraly/pkiraly.github.io/_posts/2018-04-01-ldcx-in-hungarian.md

  - http://pkiraly.github.io/js/table.js
 ---

-This report is about the LDCX 2018 written in Hungarian [here](http://pkiraly.github.io/ldcx-beszamolo.pdf).
+Thanks to Christina Harlow I had a privilege to participate in the Stanford University Library's yearly developer unconference, LDCX 2018.
+I wrote a [report](http://pkiraly.github.io/ldcx-beszamolo.pdf) about it in Hungarian.
 English version comes soon.

 <!-- more -->